Market & comparison education

 Section 1

-Criteria for guided routines should be judged with fair criteria
+Criteria for Fair criteria: guided routines

 Section 2

-For "Why guided routines should be judged with fair criteria", the workflow should remove friction instead of adding pressure.
-During a skincare routine that already has enough steps, "Why guided routines should be judged with fair criteria" has one practical test: whether anything changes in behavior.
-A useful answer for "Why guided routines should be judged with fair criteria" helps the reader compare app features without being pulled into hype before it asks for an install.
-Try the smallest version first for "Why guided routines should be judged with fair criteria": pause when pressure, pain, or irritation appears.
-Then ask whether a short routine plan would reduce friction.
+For "Fair criteria: guided routines", the workflow should remove friction instead of adding pressure.
+During a skincare routine that already has enough steps, "Fair criteria: guided routines" has one practical test: whether anything changes in behavior.
+A useful answer for "Fair criteria: guided routines" helps the reader compare app features without being pulled into hype before it asks for an install.
+Try the smallest version first for "Fair criteria: guided routines": pause when pressure, pain, or irritation appears.
+Then ask whether a short routine plan would reduce friction for "Fair criteria: guided routines" or simply add another thing to manage.
+Orena should feel useful for "Fair criteria: guided.

 Section 3